Atiśa: Teachings in Sumatra and Tibet

-Tibetan sources assert that Atiśa spent 12 years in Sumatra of the Srivijaya empire and he returned to India in 1025 CE which was also the same year when Rajendra Chola I of the Chola dynasty invaded Sumatra.
+Tibetan sources record that Atiśa spent 12 years in Sumatra of the Srivijaya empire, and he returned to India in 1025 CE which was also the same year when Rajendra Chola I of the Chola dynasty invaded Sumatra.

-Atiśa returned to India.
-Once back, the increasingly knowledgeable monk received much attention for his teachings and skills in debate and philosophy.
-On three separate occasions, the monk Atiśa was acclaimed for defeating non-Buddhist extremists in debate.
-When he came into contact with what he perceived to be a misled or deteriorating form of Buddhism he would quickly and effectively implement reforms.
-Soon enough he was appointed to the position of steward, or abbot, at Vikramashila which was established by Emperor Dharmapala.
+Upon his return, he received much attention for his teachings and skills in debate and philosophy.
+On three separate occasions, Atiśa was acclaimed for defeating non-Buddhist extremists in debate.
+When he came into contact with what he perceived to be a misled or deteriorating form of Buddhism, he would quickly and effectively implement reforms.
+Soon enough he was appointed to the position of steward, or abbot, at Vikramaśīla which was established by Emperor Dharmapala.
 He is also said to have "nourished" Odantapuri.

 Atiśa's return from Suvarnabhumi, where he had been studying with Dharmakīrtiśrī, and his rise to prominence in India coincided with a flourishing of Buddhist culture and the practice of Buddhism in the region, and in many ways Atiśa's influence contributed to these developments.
-According to traditional narratives, King Langdarma had suppressed Buddhism's teachings and persecuted its followers for over seventy years.
 According to the Blue Annals, a new king of Guge by the name of Yeshe-Ö sent his academic followers to learn and translate some of the Sanskrit Buddhist texts.
-Among these academics was Naktso, who was eventually sent to Vikramashila to study Sanskrit and plead with Atiśa to come teach the Dharma in his homeland.
+Among these academics was Naktso, who was eventually sent to Vikramaśīla to study Sanskrit and plead with Atiśa to come teach the Dharma in his homeland.

 Travelling with Naktso and Gya Lōtsawa, Atiśa journeyed through Nepal on his way to Tolung, the capital of the Purang Kingdom.
 (Gya Lōtsawa died before reaching Tolung.)
 On his way, he is said to have met Marpa Lōtsawa.
 He spent three years in Tolung and compiled his teachings into his most influential scholarly work, Bodhipathapradīpa, or Lamp for the Path to Enlightenment.
-The short text, in sixty-seven verses, lays out the entire Buddhist path in terms of the three vehicles: Hīnayāna, Mahāyāna, and Vajrayāna, and became the model for subsequent texts in the genre of Lamrim (lam rim), or the Stages of the Path, and was specifically the basis for Tsongkhapa's Lamrim writings.
+This short text in sixty-seven verses lays out the entire Buddhist path in terms of the three vehicles: Hīnayāna, Mahāyāna, and Vajrayāna, and became the model for subsequent texts in the genre of Lamrim, or the Stages of the Path, and was specifically the basis for Tsongkhapa's Lamrim writings.
 Here Atiśa met Dromtön, or Dromtonpa, who would become his primary disciple, regarded as both an enforcer of later propagation ethical standards and a holder of Atiśa's tantric lineage.

 According to Jamgon Kongtrul, when Atiśa discovered the store of Sanskrit texts at Pekar Kordzoling, the library of Samye, "he said that the degree to which the Vajrayana had spread in Tibet was unparalleled, even in India.
 After saying this, he reverently folded his hands and praised the great dharma kings, translators, and panditas of the previous centuries."